WIT2024: The 9th World Innovative Technology Challenge

 • Research Issues (10%), Literature Study (30%), Experiment and Analysis (40%), Presentation (20%)

-Immersive Experience Challenge– Chair: Ann Stevens, Miguel Besas
+Immersive Experience Challenge– Chair:

-• The immersive experience using VR/AR technology can be presented in the form of storytelling or interactive training, or workflow.
+• This challenge is a virtual version of the “Innovative Technology Challenge.”
+Using AR/VR technology, each team will research and develop an innovative design and application for a problem related to Covid19 or one of the 17 UN sustainable development goals.
+The result can be presented in the form of storytelling or interactive training, or workflow.
 Some examples of immersive applications you can create:

 • Immersive Tour/Storytelling, e.g. informative walkthrough in VR/AR of your concept of a smart home, including the technological solution you are proposing